modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-3.md

 ***

-## 1.3.  **Contexts learning for conceptualizing cognitive spaces**.
+## **1.3.
+Contexts learning for conceptualizing cognitive spaces**.

 In this section we deal with the procedure named *Context learning for conceptualizing cognitive spaces*.
 The word context,(*contexto* in Spanish), comes from Latin *contextus*, derived from the verb *téxere*, to knitt (*tejer* in Spanish).
 Playing with the words *con-texto* is what comes with the text.
 In connection to writings, and not to textiles, it means the conducting threads that communicate sense and meaning in written texts.
 It refers to material, human, and social conditions framing the generation of products or services.

 NOTE.
-Context learning can be related but do not correspond exactly to contextual learning or to Context-based learning.
+Context learning can be related but do not correspond neither to contextual learning nor to Context-based learning.

 Context learning is important in organizing knowledge for what is thought and learnt.
 It implies both the conceptual structure of the subject matter and the operational criteria for managing contents, procedures, and resources.
 Context learning is a practical procedure for describing cognitive spaces by exploring problematic situations, analyzing leading questions and performing learning and evaluation activities.
 Then, the following are the steps required in context learning: